ap3xx/SimpleRandomMount/README.md

 # SimpleRandomMount

-A simple a addon that randomizes mounts for aquatic, flying and ground.
+A simple addon that randomizes mounts for aquatic, flying and ground mount types.

 # How to install it?